 College was a very formative time for me.
 First time out of the nest, in a huge state school in the South where football and partying were priorities 1 and 2.
 I had to adapt to a new culture, live through a tough break up, and create new little traditions with my friends to fill the void of missing my family and my hometown.

-And new, albeit, strange traditions we made.
+And new, albeit strange traditions were made.
 My senior year, there was a little Tex-Mex restaurant around the corner from my house, and every Saturday, without fail, my friends and I would roll out of bed, tiredly slip on a pair of sandals, and walk there for breakfast.

 Yes, you read that right.
 Tacos for breakfast.
 And of course we started with chips and queso every time.
 Sometimes a cheeky frozen margarita because, well, hair of the dog.